Don’t Let Dental Anxiety Stop You from Getting Regular Check-Ups

 The impact of this on dental health cannot be underestimated.
 Regular visits to the dentist are vital to pick up the early signs of tooth decay and to have those treated early on.

-Prolonged absence from the dentist will more than likely only serve to worsen an anxiety – and to further risk dental health.
+Prolonged absence from the dentist will more than likely only serve to worsen anxiety – and to further risk dental health.

-Coping strategies
+Coping strategies for dental anxiety

+Dentists are also excellent at putting young children at ease – it’s all part of the training.
 Dental surgeries often have toys for children and the dentist will work hard to put young patients at ease from day one.

 Dentists will also discuss treatment with patients, keeping them fully informed and talking through options.
+If you’re nervous about your visit, try the following strategies:

 It could help to make appointments first thing in the morning to stop anxiety building up throughout the day.
-Also bring a friend or family member along if you want extra support.
+This will allow you to get it out of the way quickly, so you aren’t spending the day building it up in your head.

-Sedation for dental anxiety
+When to consider sedation for dental anxiety

-In cases of extreme dental anxiety sedation is an option.
+In cases of extreme dental anxiety, sedation is an option.
 It could also help worried patients get used to the idea of visiting the dentist and receiving treatment.

 Where dental patients need sedation it is usually inhaled as ‘gas and air’.
 This quickly makes patients feel calm and relaxed ahead of treatment.
 The patient remains conscious and the effects wear off quickly after treatment.